-- Zero Drought for Small Holder Farmers Program: The Company is leading an ongoing project to construct up to 2,000 small basins for water collection in disadvantaged communities of the Jequitinhonha Valley, which will provide relief for the effects of dry season on plantations and livestock in such communities.
-As of the date of this MD&A, 506 water capture basins have been built in the Araçuaí municipality and 500 in the Itinga municipality. - Water For All Program: Additionally, to further combat the impacts of water scarcity in the Jequitinhonha Valley region, the Company committed to donating up to 3,000 water tanks to residents located in the surrounding areas of the Greentech Plant.
-As of the date of this MD&A, 121 water tanks have been constructed. - Combating Violence Against Women Program: The Company announced its plans to introduce a program, in partnership with the Justice Court of the state of Minas Gerais, targeting domestic abuse against women in the Jequitinhonha Valley region.
-This program advances the goals of United Nations Sustainable Development Goals ("UN SDGs") #5 (Gender Equality) and #11 (Sustainable Cities and Communities). - Being a Child Program: During the second quarter of 2023, the Company committed to a number of initiatives to help foster sustainable development in the Poco Dantes community, including helping fund the renovation of the school in the community (benefiting approximately 30 children), constructing a bridge to increase connectivity to the larger towns of Araçuaí and Itinga and renovations to outdoor sports facilities. - The Company is continuing its ongoing support for local employment with the continuation of the Homecoming Employment Program and Education Program for Mining Technicians.
-Approximately 40% of its 1,000+ person construction workforce is local to the region. - The Company continues to support local communities with the ongoing Zero Hunger Action, providing approximately 3.6 million meals for those in need since initiation in 2021 (cumulative program total of up to 21,000 food baskets expected to be delivered through 2023). - The Company remains committed to the environmentally responsible development of the Project which uses 100% dry stacking and clean energy usage in the form of hydroelectricity, water treatment & recycling. - The Company advanced its environmental programs in 2022 and 2023 with 784 people from five different communities participating in environmental education programs, the Company's environmental management and supervision plan for responsible consumption and production being completed in the fourth quarter of 2022, and planting and vegetation monitoring program to preserve and nurture local flora and fauna (20,000 native seedlings acquired to date and an additional 20,000 expected to be acquired in Q4-2023).
+- Water For All Program: Additionally, to further combat the impacts of water scarcity in the Jequitinhonha Valley region, the Company committed to donating up to 3,000 water tanks to residents located in the surrounding areas of the Greentech Plant.
+As of the date of this MD&A, 138 water tanks have been installed. - Combating Violence Against Women Program: The Company announced its plans to introduce a program, in partnership with the Justice Court of the state of Minas Gerais, targeting domestic abuse against women in the Jequitinhonha Valley region.
+This program advances the goals of United Nations Sustainable Development Goals ("UN SDGs") #5 (Gender Equality) and #11 (Sustainable Cities and Communities). - Being a Child Program: During the second quarter of 2023, the Company committed to a number of initiatives to help foster sustainable development in the Poco Dantes community, including helping fund the renovation of the school in the community (benefiting approximately 30 children), constructing a bridge to increase connectivity to the larger towns of Araçuaí and Itinga and renovations to outdoor sports facilities. - The Company is continuing its ongoing support for local employment with the continuation of the Homecoming Employment Program and Education Program for Mining Technicians, with approximately 85% of its workforce being local to the region. - The Company continues to support local communities with the ongoing Zero Hunger Action, providing approximately 3.6 million meals for those in need since initiation in 2021 (cumulative program total of up to 21,000 food baskets expected to be delivered through 2023). - The Company remains committed to the environmentally responsible development of the Project which uses 100% dry stacking and clean energy usage in the form of hydroelectricity, water treatment & recycling. - The Company advanced its environmental programs in 2022 and 2023 with 784 people from five different communities participating in environmental education programs, the Company's environmental management and supervision plan for responsible consumption and production being completed in the fourth quarter of 2022, and planting and vegetation monitoring program to preserve and nurture local flora and fauna (20,000 native seedlings acquired to date and an additional 20,000 expected to be acquired in Q4-2023).